 Integration of drug cytochrome P-450 could contribute to the secondary toxicity of several drugs commonly and widely used in the treatment of COVID-19 such as paracetamol (acetaminophen), lopinavir/ritonavir or azithromycin[41].
-The meta-analysis by Yadav et al[42] pointed out that treatment by lopinavir/ritonavir is strongly correlated with liver injury, while other commonly used medications are not significantly connected with hepatic impairment.
+The meta-analysis by Yadav et al[42] showed that treatment by lopinavir/ritonavir is strongly correlated with liver injury, while other commonly used medications are not significantly connected with hepatic impairment.

 Another commonly used drug in COVID-19 treatment is the antiviral drug favipiravir.
 It was reported that favipiravir used with interferon alpha resulted in liver injury in 2.9% of these patients[22].

-RESULT OF SYSTEMIC INFLAMMATION RESPONSE AND GENERAL HYPOXIA
+RESULTS OF SYSTEMIC INFLAMMATION RESPONSE AND GENERAL HYPOXIA

 One of the factors contributing secondarily to the hypoxic damage of hepatocytes could be hepatic congestion due to high positive end respiratory pressure in critically ill, mechanically ventilated patients[32].
 Platelet activation is well described in patients with a serious course of COVID-19, and it has been proposed that vascular dysfunction due to endotheliopathy and platelet activation in response to a systemic inflammatory response could contribute to impaired liver function, predominantly in patients with a pre-existing chronic liver disease[43].

-Systemic inflammatory response generally leads to cellular ischemia and abnormal coagulation with micro thrombotic events.
+Systemic inflammatory response generally leads to cellular ischemia and abnormal coagulation with micro-thrombotic events.
 Inflammatory response in COVID-19 is characterized by high lymphocyte activation, neutrophilia with significantly elevated levels of serum interleukins, tumor necrosis factor, granulocyte-macrophage colony stimulating factor (GM-CSF), interferon inducible protein 10, monocyte chemotactic protein 1 and macrophage inflammatory protein 1 alpha[44].
-Accumulation of T cells in the post mortem liver histological findings further supports the theory of immune-mediated response related to liver damage[44].
+Accumulation of T cells in the post-mortem liver histological findings further supports the theory of immune-mediated response related to liver damage[44].

 ROLE OF IMMUNITY